SAP-archive/teched2021-DEV261/exercises/ex0/README.md

 Lastly, choose `Review and Create` and then `Create Instance`.

 ### Setup

+> ⚠ NOTE: The step requires that the creation of the SAP HANA Cloud has completed.

 Within your SAP BTP subaccount choose `Service Marketplace` and select `SAP HANA Schemas & HDI Containers`.
 Choose `Create` with the options